-A Secular Humanist's Take on The Benedict Option
+A Secular Humanist's Critique Of The Benedict Option

 The Benedict Option Summarized